nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p145 -->
-2.  **Exploring Scripture:** *Read <span class="x-scripture" data-type="ref" data-book="2 Corinthians" data-chapter="7" data-verses="10" data-lang="en" data-version="NKJV">2 Corinthians 7:10</span>.
+2.  **Exploring Scripture:** *Read <span class="x-scripture" data-type="ref" data-book="2CO" data-chapter="7" data-verses="10" data-lang="en" data-version="NKJV">2 Corinthians 7:10</span>.
 How does “godly sorrow” differ from the sorrow of the world?
 Why is this distinction important?*

 <!-- p146 -->